St. George’s and the Community

 We then discovered the charity “Greenfields Africa”* and the project has expanded into knitting cot blankets, baby hats, cardigans and teddies and collecting new/good quality used baby clothes for children up to the age of 2.

 The collections take place twice a year, usually in May and November.
-The ninth collection will be on November 20th 2016.

 The project is funded entirely through financial donations from church members and the wider community and the knitting/crocheting and baby clothes come from near and far.

 “What you do for the least of my brothers …..”